- There is a history of the term legacy systems in IT.

 - All other Databases are Outdated Technology?: That is an enormous claim.
 What evidence has SAP produced that this is true?
-Information coming back from actual projects indicate that HANA cannot keep up with the performance of previous generation databases outside of data warehouse type queries, (where it loses against the updated versions of these other databases).
+Information coming back from actual projects indicates that HANA cannot keep up with the performance of previous generation databases outside of data warehouse type queries (where it loses against the updated versions of these other databases).
 The details of this are covered in the article HANA as a Mismatch for S/4HANA and ERP.

 - HANA has Revolutionary In-Memory Architecture: This claim is also false, as we cover in the article How to Understand Why In-Memory Computing is a Myth.

 - ACID Compliance?: ACID stands for (Atomicity, Consistency, Isolation, Durability).
 They are fundamental requirements of a database.
 Every single one of the databases that HANA competes with is ACID compliant!
 And they have been for decades.
-This is tantamount to General Motors saying that its cars are better than competitors because they use spark plugs.
+This is equivalent to General Motors, saying that its cars are better than competitors because they use spark plugs.
 Why would SAP say such a thing?
 Most likely because their readers do not know what ACID compliance is, and therefore they think it is some type of differentiator.

 - Only HANA Can Support High-Speed Analytics?: This is news to every database vendor that competes with SAP.
 All of these databases can support high-speed analytics.
 Again, HANA loses against its primary competitors in analytics, if those databases are the most up to date versions.
 The older version will lose against HANA in analytics because they lack the column-oriented store.
 SAP is continually attempting to have HANA compete against databases from vendors from six years ago when HANA was first introduced.
 Of course, HANA on new hardware will beat other databases on older hardware.
-Something that is quite obvious, but which is missed by IT departments that implement HANA on new hardware and discuss the improvements — without accounting for the percentage of performance which is solely due to the hardware.
-We covered this topic in the article How Much is Hardware Responsible for HANA’s Performance?
+Something quite obvious, but which is missed by IT departments that implement HANA on new hardware and discuss the improvements — without accounting for the percentage of performance which is solely due to the hardware.
+We covered this topic in the article, How Much is Hardware Responsible for HANA’s Performance?

 - Only HANA Has Application Services?: Application Services are a bit of a nebulous term.
 But they are applications.
 Oracle 12C, IBM Blu, and MS SQL Server run applications.
 Applications sit on top of them.
 Therefore, this is a curious way to differentiate HANA.
 This seems to imply that HANA is unique because it can interoperate with applications.
-If it couldn’t then what would it be doing?
+If it couldn’t, then what would it be doing?

 - HANA has a Single Platform?: HANA is not a platform.
 HANA is a database.
 If SAP means that both the applications are offered by SAP as is the application — then this is true.
-But because SAP is not as good with databases as their competitors this also means that buyers of HANA give up specialization and many other factors to buy their application and database from the same vendor.
+But because SAP is not as good with databases as its competitors, this also means that buyers of HANA give up specialization and many other factors to buy their application and database from the same vendor.

 - Only HANA has no Data Duplication?: It is unclear why HANA offers less data duplication than competing databases.
 In fact, because of bizarre license restrictions, we are aware of scenarios where HANA has a 100% level of data duplication.
 This is explained in the article HANA Police and Indirect Access Charges.
-Here SAP requires companies buy a second license of HANA and replicate all data between the two HANA instances to allow data to be moved to a third database.
+Here SAP requires companies to buy a second license of HANA and replicate all data between the two HANA instances to allow data to be moved to a third database.

 Misuse of the Term Legacy